Mathuv/guides-django/series_1/part_05.md

 │           └── provision.sh
 ```

-Lets now add the project that we generated from `starter_4` (the first directory structure in this guide.)
+We are now going to add the basic project laout that Django gives you when you run startproject

 ```
-starter_5
-│   ├── README.md
+Part_05
 │   ├── cookiecutter.json
 │   └── {{cookiecutter.repo_name}}
 │       ├── Vagrantfile
-│       ├── src
-│       │   ├── db.sqlite3
-│       │   ├── manage.py
+│       ├── manage.py
-│       │   └── src
+│       └── src
 │       │    ├── __init__.py
 │       │    ├── settings.py
 │       │    ├── urls.py
 │       │    └── wsgi.py
 │       └── vagrant
 │           └── provision.sh
 ```

-As you can see, the difference is the `src` directory.
+As you can see, the difference is the `src` directory and `manage.py`.
 Now, we have a cookiecutter template that has a Django template from the start.
 This being the case, we no longer have to use Vagrant to create our project layout, so let's go `vagrant/provision.sh` and remove lines 75-77.
 They are the ones that look like this:

         # INFO: initialize virtualenvironment
         logit "Create django project layout for ${project_name}"